Jeymz/ai-security-shared-responsibility/framework/deployment-models.md

 **Examples of AI-Enabled (background AI) products:**
 - **Otter.ai** - AI transcribes meetings automatically, but you can't interact with the AI
-- **Superhuman** - AI powers email features, but you don't prompt or control it
+- **Superhuman** - AI powers email features and writing, but you don't prompt or control it directly
 - **Grammarly** (basic) - AI checks grammar automatically, no user AI interaction
 - **Spotify** - AI creates playlists, but you don't directly engage with it
 - **LinkedIn** - AI suggests connections, but operates in the background